-The Naturopathic Doctor's Oath is one expression of these standards.
+The Naturopathic Doctor's Oath and Student Honour Code are examples of these standards.
 The College and the profession are seen in the eye of the general public through the actions and behaviour of their individual members.
 Thus, in all dealings in and outside of CCNM where students evoke the College's name or reputation, students are expected to conduct themselves according to these standards.

-Students will therefore conduct themselves in a professional manner, both in behaviour and appearance.
-Students will give proper attention to dress and hygiene while on College property or while representing the College off campus.
+Students will therefore conduct themselves in a professional manner, both in behaviour and appearance, while on College property or while representing the College off campus.
 While in clinic, the dress code as stipulated in the clinic policies and procedures will be followed.